 - Possession with the Intent to Distribute within the Proximity of a School

-If you, or someone you know has been convicted of a drug possession charge, please call today for a free consultation with this criminal drug defense attorney in Charleston, SC.
-A proactive approach to this type of case is usually the best attitude, and David Aylor, Charleston drug defense lawyer, will work to make sure your case is handled quickly with the best possible outcome is reached.
+If you or someone you know has been convicted of a drug possession charge, please call today for a free consultation with this criminal drug defense attorney in Charleston, SC.
+Proactivity with this type of case is usually the best approach, and David Aylor, Charleston Drug Defense Lawyer, will work to make sure your case is handled quickly, and the best possible outcome is reached.

 South Carolina Drug Crimes

 If you or someone you love has been arrested and charged with a South Carolina drug crime you are likely under a great deal of stress.
 Not only is the worry of a possible loss of freedom on your mind, but your ability to earn an income and provide for your family might also be compromised.
 At a time of such uncertainty it can be helpful to turn to an experienced South Carolina drug crime lawyer who is there to offer advice and guide you through the confusion of a serious criminal matter.

 Drug crimes can take on a multitude of forms in South Carolina.
 The law has been written to criminalize the use and possession of dozens of substances and prescription medications, including things like marijuana, crack, heroin, PCP, ecstasy and opiates.

 It’s important to note that all drug crimes, even those involving small amounts of seemingly benign substances, have the potential to lead to serious penalties.
 Prosecutors are often eager to bring drug charges, with law enforcement officials under immense pressure to appear tough on crime.
 This fervor to bring charges occurs even in cases that might not seem to warrant such harsh punishment and can take defendants by surprise.